college-254/kenyans_applying_to_us_universities/readme.md

 :white_check_mark: Include a calendar on the home page with events related to college applications.

 :white_check_mark: Style the website to be presentable even on mobile.

-* Support basic user accounts.
-  * Current students in the US should be able to sign up as mentors/collaborators.
-  * Applicants should be able to sign up as applicants.
-  * Match them up, but let the users find other means of chatting, e.g. WhatsApp.
-Don't write a messaging platform!

 ## How to Publish New Articles